b-fin/kosh-shell/README.md

  * At the `make` command, the compiler offers this complaint (it seems out of my control, but I'm sure there's some Flex/Bison hackery I could throw together when I have time):
  	>  lex.yy.c:1225:17: warning: ‘void yyunput(int, char*)’ defined but not used [-Wunused-function]
     		 static void yyunput (int c, char * yy_bp )
+As of December 15th, 2018:
+ * Attempting to set a variable using a single character as the name (*e.g* `set b = test`) results in a syntax error from Flex.

  * Flex warns that the rule at `shell.l:35` cannot be matched, but by trial and error I discovered that having this rule in place actually prevents a more serious lexing bug from occurring.
 Again, some Flex/Bison nitty-gritty ought to do the trick.
  * Not necessarily a bug, but the `set` clause is very picky about being space-separated.